 Step 3: Fill Out and Complete the Submission Form

 As you move through each step of the submission process in the Catalyst platform, select the save button after each step.
 This will prevent the platform from losing content already entered.
 The form will populate a percentage level based on the amount of information filled out on the submission form.
 Once submitted and completed, a percentage of 100 will display.
-Anything less than a 100 percent means the submission was not completed.

 Read the information tab in the submission on the Catalyst platform.
 Select the next button after reading.